petres/eurostat/README.md

 ## eurostat bulk exporter
 ### About
 This program provides a graphical user interface (GUI) which allows [bulk datasets](http://epp.eurostat.ec.europa.eu/portal/page/portal/statistics/bulk_download) downloads from [eurostat](http://epp.eurostat.ec.europa.eu/).
-The downloaded datasets can be filtered, sorted and exported to Excel files.
-Other export file types will follow (CSV, STATA datasets, R datasets, ...).
+The downloaded datasets can be filtered, sorted and exported as Excel and Stata files.
+Other export file types will follow (CSV, R datasets, ...).
 In addition presets can be created, stored and executed which helps to automize recurring eurostat data exports.
 It also allows the automatic creation of charts in Excel files.

 #### Screenshot